inko-lang/inko/docs/source/style-guide.md

 ## Constructors

-Constructing a type uses the following syntax:
+Constructing an instance of a class uses the following syntax:

 ```inko
 TypeName { @attribute = 'value' }
 ```

-When constructing a type, place the expression on a single line if it fits:
+When constructing an instance, place the expression on a single line if it fits:

 ```inko
 Person { @name = 'Alice', @age = 32 }